Workers' Compensation for Knee Injuries

 Knee injuries can be extraordinarily debilitating, and it can take an injured worker months, or even years, to fully recuperate.
 Surgery may even be required.

-So, after you notify your employer of your injury and seek medical help, your next step should be to seek the advice of an experienced knee injury attorney who can guide you through the process of filing a workers’ compensation claim.
+So, after you notify your employer of your injury and seek medical help, your next step should be to seek the advice of an experienced knee injury attorney who knows all about the process of filing a workers’ compensation claim.

 Who Is Most at Risk for Knee Injuries at Work?